From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 A pre-computed analytics layer that transforms raw API events into actionable insights.
 Four analytics modules (BehaviorProfiler, AutomationDetector, FunnelAnalyzer, OutcomeCorrelator), daily rollup materialization, a cron job, and a Sysop dashboard.

 I described the concept.
 Claude Code designed the schema, built the pipeline, and created the UI.
 I steered the approach and caught a timeout issue that needed Elasticsearch instead of raw SQL.
-That's the kind of collaboration I'm talking about — I bring the domain knowledge and architectural taste, Claude Code brings the implementation speed.
+I bring the domain knowledge, Claude Code brings the implementation speed.
+That split is what makes this productive.

 What actually makes this work